mattpe/wbma/docs/w2-http+route.md

           Home: {
             screen: TabNavigator,
             navigationOptions: {
-              header: null, // this will hide the header },
+              headerMode: 'none', // this will hide the header },
           },
           Single: {